Couples Counselling Melbourne

 - Couples can get in touch with the feelings that are beneath their reactions, within the safe parameters of the therapeutic frame.

 - Defensive reactions are eliminated so any underlying feelings can emerge while containing underlying hurt so that each partner is understood better.

 - Couples slowdown from reacting and listen to what is really going on for each other without defending

-- Couples get in touch feelings, so they can express themselves in a way that encourages their spouse to listen, rather than react.
+- Couples get in touch with their feelings, so they can express themselves in a way that encourages their spouse to listen, rather than react.

 - By dismantling the defensive patterns of interaction and creating new ways of responding, new ways of relating are eventually achieved.

-In order to interrupt these defensive patterns and form new ways of relating, a minimum of 6 to 10 relationship therapy sessions are usually required in order to begin this process.
+In order to resolve these patterns and form new ways of relating, a minimum of 6 to 10 relationship therapy sessions are usually required in order to begin this process.
 Changing these patterns with healthier responses can occur with more long-term therapeutic work for real gains to be achieved.

-Our specialist counselling for couples in Melbourne integrates emotionally focused couples therapy, psychoanalysis, attachment therapy and systemic modalities into a coherent framework for treating couples.
+Our counselling specialists have done post-graduation in training couples and family therapies.
+They integrate emotionally focused couples therapy, psychoanalysis, attachment therapy, and systemic modalities into a coherent framework for treating couples.

 - Personality Disorders